Wandjuk Marika: Career

 As he had been taught English at the mission school, he used his skills to assist anthropologists such as Charles Mountford and Ronald and Catherine Berndt to understand Yolngu culture.
+He also used the skills of English to help translate the Bible into the Gumatj language.
+Furthermore, it allowed him to help with the creation of the Yirrkala Bark Petition in 1963.